ballerina-platform/module-ballerinax-azure-cache-redis/README.md

 ### Update a Azure Cache Instance

 This part describes how to use the ballerina connector to update a azure cache for redis instance.
 We must pass subscription id, resource group name where cache instance should be created, cache instance name and properties to be updated as parameters to update a cache instance.
 Some informations such as location and zones can't be updated once created.
-It returns an RedisCacheInstance if  operation is successful or error if the operation is unsuccessful.
+It returns a RedisCacheInstance if the operation is successful or error if the operation is unsuccessful.

 ```ballerina
 CreateCacheProperty properties =